Breastfeeding vs. Formula Feeding

 Health experts agree that breastfeeding is the healthiest option for both mom and baby.
-They recommend that babies feed only on breast milk for the first 6 months, and then continue to have breast milk as a main part of their diet until they are at least 1to 2 years old.
+They recommend that babies feed only on breast milk for the first 6 months, and then continue to have breast milk as a main part of their diet until they are at least 1 and better 2 years old.

 There are very few health problems that make breastfeeding not possible.
 There are other reasons women are unable to breastfeed, but with good support and knowledge, most of these can be overcome.